A brighter future, together

 Where we are now

 We’re committed to transparently reporting on our performance along the way.
 The graphs below show the mix of sources used to provide your electricity in 2018.
-Though solar, wind and water levels will vary from year to year, we are on track to reduce greenhouse gas emissions by more than 80%.
+Though solar, wind and water levels will vary from year to year, our goal is to reduce greenhouse gas emissions by more than 80%.
 The second graph shows where we stood at the end of 2018.

 Work that's moving us forward